snu-sf-class/sf201902/README.md

 ### Announcement

 - Nov.
+12: See [SearchTreeCorrectness.v](SearchTreeCorrectness.v) for the statement and proof of correctness of a search tree.
+- Nov.
 9: Assignment 3 is uploaded.
 - Oct.
 31: See [Perm_automation.v](Perm_automation.v) for the shorter proof which is explained at the class
 - Oct.
 12: Assignment 2 is uploaded.